Please submit all Health Forms through Magnus Health by Friday, August 19, 2022.

-- All students attending school in the District of Columbia must comply with DC Health requirements regardless of students' state of residence.
+All students attending school in the District of Columbia must comply with DC Health requirements regardless of students' state of residence.
 Every student must submit a District of Columbia Universal Health Certificate and a District of Columbia Oral Health Assessment Form at the beginning of the school year.
-We will not use documents that had been submitted during the previous school year.
+We will not use documents that were submitted during the previous school year.

-- A three dose vaccine for Human Papilloma virus (HPV) is now required by DC law for any student, in grades 6, 7 and 8.
-DC law allows a parent/guardian to ‘Opt-Out’ of this vaccine by signing a form approved by the DC Department of Health.
-A new ‘Opt-Out” must be signed and submitted to the school at the beginning of each school year for those students making use of this option.
+A vaccine for Human Papilloma virus (HPV) is required by DC law for any student in grades 6, 7 and 8.
+DC law allows a parent/guardian to opt-out of this vaccine by signing a form approved by the DC Department of Health.
+A new opt-out form must be signed and submitted to the school at the beginning of each school year for those students making use of this option.